arbind/redis_message_capsule-gem/README.md

 ### Multiple Listeners on a Channel Will Round Robin
 * If multiple apps are listening on the same channel, only one will actually receive the message and pass it on to its registered handlers for processing.
-* Listeners run in their own thread (in ruby) or fiber (in node) and may block waiting for a message.
+* Listeners run in their own thread (in ruby) or fiber (in node).
+They will block themselves when waiting for a message, so the main event loop can continue.
-* When a message comes in, only the app that was waiting the longest will receive it.
+* When a message comes in, only the app that was waiting the longest will receive it (the message will be forwarded to all handlers registered in that app).

 ## Environment
 In order for 2 apps to send messages to each other, they must bind a capsule to the same redis DB and select the same db number.